 Skip to main content

-This is known as customer due diligence (CDD); a process that is used by financial institutions to collect and evaluate information about a customer or potential customer.
-Its purpose is to uncover any potential risks to the organization that might come as part of doing business with a particular organization or individual.
+TCDD is a process that is used by financial institutions to collect and evaluate information about a customer or potential customer.
+Its purpose is to uncover any potential risks to the organization that might come as part of doing business with a particular organization or individual. .

 At its most basic level, CDD requires organizations to collect a customer’s name and address, information about their business, and what they intend to do with their account.
 In practice, however, CDD in banking forms a part of wider Know Your Customer (KYC) checks and relies on the analysis of a variety of information sources to help the organization make an informed decision about a potential customer’s risk profile.